yimmyj/cse15l-lab-reports/labreport5.md

 taxes, and furniture shipments for new homes all start ... and so on!!!
 ```
-This is where another option comes in.
+This is where the next option comes in.

 ## -l
 I read about this option <a href="https://www.geeksforgeeks.org/grep-command-in-unixlinux/"> here </a>.